Jiawei98/Jiawei98.github.io/_pages/research.md

 author_profile: true
 ---

 My research centers on the development and application of statistical methodology for complex business data.
 I creates tools for **discrete data analysis** and the integration of **large language models** to analyze mixed-type and unstructured survey data.
-In parallel, I advance machine learning and deep learning methods (**penalized regression**, **neural networks**, etc.) for high-dimensional, multimodal data, with applications in asset pricing, Organizational Behavior, and Gene–Environment Interaction.
+In parallel, I advance **machine learning and deep learning** methods (penalized regression, neural networks, etc.) for high-dimensional, multimodal data, with applications in Asset Pricing, Organizational Behavior, and Gene–Environment Interaction.

 ## Research Interest